-In hemochromatosis, the total iron content in the body can reach as high as 50 g, compared with the normal levels of about 2.5 g in women and 3.5 g in men.
+In hemochromatosis, the total iron content in the body can reach as high as 50 grams, compared with the normal levels of about 2.5 grams in women and 3.5 grams in men.
 It's been nicknamed "bronze diabetes" because it may be accompanied by diabetes mellitus and increased skin pigmentation (darkening of the skin).

 Because women lose iron in their menstrual flow, they tend to be protected from getting hemochromatosis as long as they are having menstrual cycles.
 Thus it affects men earlier than women, usually when men are between 40 and 60 years of age.
 Rare cases have occurred in children.

 Hemochromatosis is usually hereditary.
 It takes two defective copies of the same gene, with one defective copy inherited from each parent, to cause hemochromatosis.
 Siblings of those affected have a 25% chance of getting it.
 Both parents must be carriers of the defective gene, which means that a child of a person with hemochromatosis is less likely to have it than are the person's siblings.

 However, hemochromatosis may also be caused by multiple blood transfusions and certain liver diseases, especially cirrhosis.
 Chronic hepatitis C infection can also result in an increased storage of iron, although a genetic cause should always be ruled out first.

 Many people with hemochromatosis don't have any noticeable symptoms.
 The liver will begin to retain iron at birth, but it may take 20 to 30 years before symptoms appear.
 Early symptoms include fatigue and swelling in the joints (arthritis), particularly in the knuckles of the middle and index fingers.